The Food Strategy

 What are the What Works Here Inquiries?

-What will the Council be doing in each place?
+What did the Council do in each place?

-Each Inquiry will involve a different group of 4-6 Council members who, as citizen researchers, will bring their own knowledge and experience to this phase of work.
-They will ask: what enables places to deliver good food?
+Each Inquiry involves a different group of 4-6 Council members who, as citizen researchers, bring their own knowledge and experience to this phase of work.
+They asked: what enables places to deliver good food?
 What gets in the way?
 What would help successful approaches to reach more people?

-We are working with local anchor institutions to bring together an interesting cross-section of organisations, businesses and local leaders for CAC members to meet in each place.
-They will spend two days meeting with people and visiting projects.
-These meetings will be led by the citizens and informed by the issues they are keen to explore.
+We worked with local anchor institutions to bring together an interesting cross-section of organisations, businesses and local leaders for CAC members to meet in each place.
+In November 2025, they spent two days meeting with people and visiting projects.
+These meetings were led by the citizens and informed by the issues they are keen to explore.

-Why are the CAC members visiting these places?
+Why did the CAC members visit these places?

 Cornwall, Yorkshire, Merseyside and the North East Combined Authority (NECA) were identified as places where food system transformation is already happening – while being representative of urban, rural and coastal communities.
 They were also chosen for their relevance to the four pillars of the new Food Strategy – health (Yorkshire), sustainability (Cornwall), food security (Liverpool) and economic growth (NECA).